Hassan-Elsayed-Ammer/Notes-Application/README.md

 ## Technology used

-we try to make simple demo As an application on Jetpack compose in AndroidX
+we try to make simple demo As an application on Jetpack compose libraries in AndroidX

 ## By using